namin/micado/README.txt

 Credits
 =======

-Nada Amin develops Micado as part of her Master of Engineering thesis at MIT.
-Bill Thies and Saman Amarasinghe supervise the project at CSAIL.
-J.P.
-Urbanski, David Craig and Todd Thorsen, provide essential feedback from the Hatsopoulos Microfluidics Lab at MIT.
+Nada Amin has developed Micado as part of her Master of Engineering thesis at MIT.
+Bill Thies and Saman Amarasinghe have supervised the project at CSAIL.
+David Craig, Todd Thorsen and J.P.
+Urbanski, have provided essential feedback from the Hatsopoulos Microfluidics Lab at MIT.